Hmati/Twitter-Sentiment-Analysis-on-Kenyan-Politics-May2025/README.md

 This project will provide a deep dive into the sentiment landscape of Kenyan politics, offering valuable insights into public opinion and political narratives.
 It’s a critical step towards understanding the digital political landscape as we approach future elections.

----

-Would you like me to prepare the code for this project as well? 😊